lgalaz/fullstack-javascript/react/State_Lifecycle/explanation.md

-# State and Lifecycle in React - Comprehensive Study Guide
+# State and Lifecycle in React

 ## Introduction

 State represents data that changes over time within a component.
 In class components, lifecycle methods manage setup and teardown.
 In function components, hooks like `useEffect` cover lifecycle behavior.

 State is a snapshot tied to a render.
-Updating state schedules a re-render, it does not mutate state in place.
+Updating state schedules a re-render; it does not mutate state in place.
+When you change state, React creates a new snapshot for the next render.

 ## State with Function Components